Virginia Criminal Investigations

 If Police Knock on Your Door

-If the police come to your house, they will need a search warrant in order to search.
+If the police come to your house, they will need a search warrant or your consent in order to search.
 There are limited search warrant exceptions for the search of a home, but generally, you have an expectation of privacy within your own home.
 If police or other government agents knock on your door and ask to look around, you should ask to see their search warrants.
 You should also call your Virginia criminal attorney right away and politely decline to answer any questions regarding the investigation that you may be asked.
 You should direct all questions to your attorney.

 While it is a common belief that cooperation with law enforcement is in your best interest, there are many circumstances when it is not, such as when you are under investigation for a criminal offense.
 If you find yourself under investigation for a criminal offense, it is not in your best interest to speak to law enforcement without an attorney present.